t81dev/ANGELA-solo/protocol_spec_v7-G.md

 #### **2.3.3 HNMoE Activation Loop**

-For each turn, ANGELA implicitly follows a hierarchical activation loop:
+For each turn, AURORA implicitly follows a hierarchical activation loop:

 1. **Φ / Λ — Input & Context Interpretation**
    Interpret the user input and bind it to the active context.